shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie chuckled.
 “No, Muddy, in fact, there’s nothing to fix.”

 “Huh?”

+[move this moment of realization to when ersie soul-searches in the jail]

 “I realize now, that you said that, that I’m a cat, and that’s ok.
 It’s not *that* important whether I’m a wolf or a cat.
 I’m still your sister, right?”